C0mposer/Spyro-1-Practice-Rom/notes/Key Glitch.md

 **Write Up:**
 Key Glitch has plauged S1 runners for a while.
 It causes a keychest to not open, even though you have seemingly grabbed the key.

-Within the past year or so, people have noticed that key glitch only happens after resetting from a level that has a keychest.
+Within the past year or so, people have noticed that key glitch doesn't tend to happen on their first attempt from console boot.
+It only seems to happen after subsequent attempts.
+This implied that something wasn't being reset properly when resetting the game through the menu.
-So it never happens on your first run from a fresh console boot.

 **The reason Keyglitch happens, is the result of dangling pointer relating to the root gem of a keychest.**